2 dead after house, nearby buildings damaged in 3-alarm fire in Pawleys Island

 Ocean Highway was temporarily partially blocked in that area so fire hoses could be stretched across the road, but hoses have been reconfigured and all lanes are now open.

-You are asked to avoid the area if possible while crews work.
-News13 has a reporter headed to the scene.
-Count on us for updates.
+People are asked to avoid the area if possible while crews work.
+Count on News13 for updates.